 How to use sex differences to your advantage

 Based on the latest research on estrogen, metabolism, and other sex-specific performance factors, Running for Women will change the way you fuel, train, and compete.
 If you are serious about running, this is one guide you must own.

-Part I Physiology Chapter 1 Performance Factors and Gender Differences Chapter 2 Menstrual Cycle, Hormones, and Performance Chapter 3 Pregnancy Chapter 4 Menopause Chapter 5 Older Runners
+Chapter 1 Performance Factors and Sex Differences Chapter 2 Menstrual Cycle, Hormones, and Performance Chapter 3 Pregnancy Chapter 4 Menopause Chapter 5 Older Runners

-Part II Training Chapter 6 Training Components Chapter 7 Base Building Chapter 8 Acidosis (Lactate) Threshold Training Chapter 9 Aerobic Power Training for VO2max Chapter 10 Strength and Speed Training Chapter 11 Building Your Training Program
+Chapter 6 Training Components Chapter 7 Base Building Chapter 8 Acidosis (Lactate) Threshold Training Chapter 9 Aerobic Power Training for VO2max Chapter 10 Speed and Strength Training Chapter 11 Building Your Training Program

 About the Authors